Foxconn selects Wisconsin

 The construction of Foxconn’s Wisconsin facility alone will support 10,000 construction jobs in each of the next four years and 6,000 indirect jobs.
 When fully operational, Foxconn itself will employ 13,000 highly skilled workers in Wisconsin with an average salary of nearly $54,000.

 Foxconn will create new opportunities for current Wisconsin suppliers while also attracting new businesses and talent to the state.
-It is projected that Foxconn will create an additional 22,000 indirect and induced jobs throughout Wisconsin.
-The project is expected to have at least a $7 billion annual economic impact on the state.
+It is projected that Foxconn will result in tens of thousands of indirect and induced jobs throughout Wisconsin and have at least a $7 billion annual economic impact on the state.

 Find the media kit and news release below.